sophie-a-lee/personal_website/content/courses/2_spatial_data_analysis/index.md

 Participants do not need any previous experience or knowledge of spatial data analysis.
 Some knowledge of generalised linear models is useful but not required as a short recap is included in the course.
 Participants should be comfortable with the RStudio interface and have some previous experience of using Tidyverse to load and tidy data.

 ### Learning outcomes
 Upon completion of the Spatial data analysis with R course, participants will understand the different types of spatial data.
 They will be able to load, process, and explore spatial data in R. Participants will produce a range of striking visualisations to help understand and communicate their spatial data.
-Finally, they will have the tools to analyse and interpret spatial data, including measures of autocorrelation, interpolation, and have experience of various modelling techniques.
+Finally, they will have the tools to analyse and interpret spatial data, including measures of autocorrelation and interpolation.